Plus Plan

 What It Does

-You describe an arrangement, pick a type, and the tool creates photo-style mock-up images of it.
+Describe an arrangement, pick a type, and the tool creates three AI reference images.
+They are private planning aids, not finished bouquet photographs.
 It covers six kinds of work: Bouquet, Centrepiece, Buttonhole, Corsage, Wire and Tribute.
 The extra options change to match the type you pick, so a bouquet asks for a container while a tribute asks for a frame shape.

-Each generation gives you the same brief in three style takes: Compact, Natural and Wild, so you can compare a few looks side by side.
-The images appear as they finish, usually in about 30 to 60 seconds.
-You can download any of them, and every generation is saved to your history to reopen later.
+Each set gives you the same brief in three style takes: Compact, Natural and Wild, so you can compare a few looks side by side.
+Each is an interpretation, not a guaranteed match to your brief.
+The images appear as they finish.
+You can download successful images, and the set is saved to your history to reopen later.

 The Short Version